 On This Day in 1983, Sally Ride Made History

-Thirty-five years ago today, on June 18, 1983, Sally Ride became the first American woman in space.
+On June 18, 1983, Sally Ride became the first American woman in space.
 She flew on the space shuttle Challenger on a six-day mission.
-She had previously helped build the shuttle's robot arm, and now she operated it in space.
-Not only was she the first American woman to go to space, she was the youngest astronaut in space, at age 32.
+She had previously helped build the shuttle's robot arm, which she then operated in space.
+In addition to being the first American woman to go to space, at age 32, she was the youngest astronaut in space.

 (As with many space-related firsts, that "American" qualifier is important.
 The Soviet space program had sent two women cosmonauts into space well in advance of Ride: Cosmonaut Valentina Tereshkova flew all the way back in 1963, and Svetlana Savitskaya in 1982.
 They also sent various younger people to space, including Tereshkova.)